 So software costs are often not published, and when they are, there still is considerable interpretation required to come to the final software costs.
 However, these are not the total costs that the company will pay for the use of the application.
 For the applications we have priced at Brightwork Research & Analysis, the software cost averages a little less than 10% of the total cost of ownership (TCO) of the application, and the proportion of the overall costs vary.
 The highest cost is by far maintenance costs.

 Even the rare buyer or software vendor that performs a TCO analysis will often leave out many costs.
 This is why I refer to almost every TCO study that I reviewed for the book Enterprise Software TCO: Calculating and Using Total Cost of Ownership for Decision Making, as a partial cost of ownership study, or a “PCO.”
 The TCO analysis at Software Decisions estimates costs of internal implementation (that is the cost of internal resources assigned to the project) as well as internal support costs on the business side.)

 Most buyers make purchase decisions are substantially based upon this initial cost – the software license cost – rather than the TCO.
-In fact, estimation of TCO, particularly in any substantial way, in general, is exceedingly rare.
+Estimation of TCO, particularly in any substantial way, in general, is exceedingly rare.
 I find this strange because there are so many white papers on the importance of selecting applications with a low TCO.
-However, talking about low TCO and actually producing a low TCO are two completely different things.
-The common presentation of many entities in the enterprise software space regarding the topic of TCO is that it is “important, but unknowable.”
+However, talking about low TCO and producing low TCO are two completely different things.
+The typical presentation of many entities in the enterprise software space regarding the topic of TCO is that it is “important, but unknowable.”

-With multiple factors complicating the calculation of costs, costs are clearly frequently unknown in the enterprise software market.
-This makes decisions making more difficult for enterprise software buyers and works against market efficiency.
+With multiple factors complicating the calculation of costs, costs are frequently unknown in the enterprise software market.
+This makes decisions making it more difficult for enterprise software buyers and works against market efficiency.

 Is The Product is Easily Compared or Rated by Unbiased Third Parties?